We Need Answers: No More Women / No More Jockeys

 No More Women is an oral game invented in 2002 by the comedians Mark Watson and Tim Key.
 During the writing of a show, Key challenged Watson to name as many famous people as he could.
 After listing many football and cricket players, Watson commented "OK, no more footballers", and this was developed into a game which the two of them played with Alex Horne for years.

 The rules of the game are that each player in turn declares the name of a famous person and a category into which that person falls, to which no subsequent answer may belong (e.g., "Marie Curie - no more women").
 If a player names a person who belongs to a category and is challenged about it, or is unable to think of a person, they are eliminated from the game.
 A player may insist their opponent "name another", to prevent the creation of categories which exclude only a single person.
 The game can also be played with a chess clock.

 A web-exclusive show No More Women was broadcast on the BBC Comedy website in 2009 as a spin-off from We Need Answers.
 Watson, Key and Horne have sometimes played the game live on stage, for instance at London's Canal Cafe Theatre one Sunday afternoon in 2006.
 The game was also played on the Radio 4 show It's Your Round in March 2011, when Key was one of the panellists and his competitors were Bridget Christie, Micky Flanagan and Nick Hancock.

 The game was relaunched in June 2020 as No More Jockeys with its own channel on YouTube and codified rules.
 A series of games were played as a weekly three-way contest between Horne, Key, and Watson, across a video link, during the COVID-19 pandemic.
 The games continued over the year, and Esquire magazine called the series a "lockdown phenomenon".
 The Daily Telegraph praised the "perfect comic chemistry" of the trio, and described No More Jockeys as a parlour game "for the ages".
+Digital Spy noted the game "in many ways [...] has the thrill of sport" with the comments section for each game "full of mock-serious punditry analysing the players' form".
 A live, ticketed edition of the game was broadcast for the Leicester Comedy Festival in February 2021, and became the fastest selling show in the festival's history.
 In March 2021, the Chortle Awards gave "Legends of Lockdown" prizes to Horne, Key and Watson, partly for No More Jockeys as well as their own individual works.
-Among the most commonly played names in No More Jockeys are: Penelope Pitstop; Mert Aksaç, star of the Turkish film Film (2011); Jack Lisowski; and Wilfred Johnson, newborn son of Boris Johnson.